Enjoy outdoor adventures at Calke Explore

 What is Calke Explore?

 Situated in a peaceful woodland area away the house and gardens, you'll find a car park, toilet facilities, a Changing Places toilet and refreshments kiosk.
 Calke Explore has easy access to walking and cycling routes, exciting natural play areas nestled in the woods, and spaces for relaxation and reflection.

 Things to see and do at Calke Explore

 Whether you’re planning a family day out, a gentle bike ride, or a walk with the dog, Calke Explore has something for everyone, whatever the weather.
 With easy access to the wider estate, you can jump straight on the Tramway Trail – a family friendly walking and cycling route with hard paths, making this a great wet-weather route.

-Families are invited to come out and play at Calke Explore, where you’ll find a natural woodland play area, including a human-sized badger sett and a wooden fort to explore.
-Kids can wrap up warm and go wild in nature throughout autumn and winter.
+Families are invited to come out and play at Calke Explore, where you’ll find a natural woodland play area.
+Kids can go wild in nature from spring all the way through to winter!